 Get a BSN and open a bank account

 Getting your citizen service number (BSN) and setting up a Dutch bank account are two of the first steps to establishing your new life in the Netherlands.
-Having a Dutch address is essential to do all of this.
-You need a BSN for many different reasons: to open a bank account, start a side job and to use the healthcare system.
-You will receive your BSN when you register with your address at the town hall.
+Having a Dutch address is essential to do all both.
+You need a BSN to open a bank account, start a side job and to use the healthcare system.
+You will receive your BSN via regular mail after registering at your local municipality.

 Opening a Dutch bank account can be done at several banks.
 The three most well-known banks are ABN AMRO, ING and Rabobank.
-To open a Dutch bank account, you must have a valid identification document (ID/Passport), Dutch address where you will live during your stay, proof of enrolment at the university, and your residence permit If you are not an EU citizen.
+To open a Dutch bank account, you must have a valid identification document (ID/Passport), Dutch address, proof of enrolment at the university, and your residence permit if you are not an EU citizen.
 The minimum age to open a bank account is 18 years.
 If you are under 18 a parent or legal representative should accompany you.
-Is our parent or legal representative not able to travel with you then Bunq bank might be an option for you.
+Is our parent or legal representative not able to travel with you then an online bank such as Bunq is a good option.

 Get health insurance

-You are not allowed to take out a Dutch health insurance if you are in the Netherlands for study purposes only.
-You can remain insured with the health insurer in your home country or take out a private international health insurance.
+You are not obliged to have a Dutch health insurance if you are in the Netherlands for study purposes only.
+You can remain insured with the health insurance provider in your home country or take private international health insurance.
 If you are from the EU/EEA you may be eligible to receive a European Health Insurance Card (EHIC) which covers your necessary medical costs during your stay.

 Housing shortage for students in the Netherlands is quite a familiar issue.
 Unfortunately, we cannot provide proper accommodation facilities at Inholland.
 We advise all students to start looking for accommodation at least 4 months prior to arrival.
 We do provide assistance in finding a student room or apartment per location.
 You can easily contact the international office via this page.